 Sales (In Rs.
 Crores/-) | 229 | 239 | -4% |

-Let’s dissect the profitability figures:
+Let’s look at the profitability metrics:

 Particulars | Q1 FY'26 (₹ Lakhs) | Q1 FY'25 (₹ Lakhs) | YoY Change (%) |